argoproj/argo-cd/docs/proposals/promotion-strategy.md

 ##### Relationship to PromotionStrategy

-A CommitStatus by has no direct relationship to any PromotionStrategy (described below).
+A CommitStatus by itself has no direct relationship to any PromotionStrategy (described below).
 To have any effect on promotion, the CommitStatus must be referenced (via a key selector) by a PromotionStrategy or a ProposedCommit which, in turn, is referenced by a PromotionStrategy.
 CommitStatus is meant to simply be an abstraction of the SCMs' commit status concepts.
 On its own, this abstraction should have no awareness of change promotion, GitOps, etc.

 ##### Example